Deterministic Distributed Algorithms and Measurable Combinatorics on $\Delta$-Regular Forests: Introduction

+Next we describe the main result of the paper, namely the equality $\LOCAL(O(\log n))=\baire$.
+The key underlying concept is a combinatorial condition called \emph{$\ell$-fullness}.
+Roughly speaking, it is a property of the LCL problem which guarantees that we may pass to a subset of labels, say $S$, such that sufficiently (farther than $\ell$) spaced partial solutions on acyclic graphs can be extended to full ones (see \cref{sec:baire} for the definition).
+For example, $3$-coloring is $3$-full, while $2$-coloring is not $\ell$-full for any $\ell>0$.

+Bernshteyn has pointed \cite{Bernshteyn_work_in_progress} out that $\ell$-fullness completely characterizes the LCL problems in the class $\baire$.
 We complement this result as follows.
 First, we prove that any $\ell$-full problem has local complexity $O(\log n)$.
-Interestingly, this implies that all complexity classes considered in \cite{brandt2021classes}, most notably LCLs that admit factor of iid solution, are contained in $\local(O(\log n))$.
-In particular, this implies that the existence of \emph{any} uniform algorithm implies a local distributed algorithm for the same problem of local complexity $O(\log n)$, see \cite{brandt2021classes} for details.
+Interestingly, this implies that all complexity classes considered in \cite{brandt2021classes}, most notably LCL problems that admit factor of iid solution, are contained in $\local(O(\log n))$.
+In particular, this yields that the existence of \emph{any} uniform algorithm implies a local distributed algorithm for the same problem of local complexity $O(\log n)$, see \cite{brandt2021classes} for details.
 We obtain this result via the well-known rake-and-compress decomposition~\cite{MillerR89}.

 On the other hand, we prove that any problem in the class $\local(O(\log n))$ satisfies the $\ell$-full condition.
 The proof combines a machinery developed by Chang and Pettie~\cite{chang_pettie2019time_hierarchy_trees_rand_speedup} with additional ideas.
 In this proof we construct recursively a sequence of sets of rooted, layered, and partially labeled trees, where the partial labeling is computed by simulating any given $O(\log n)$-round distributed algorithm, and then the set $S$ meeting the $\ell$-full condition is constructed by considering all possible extensions of the partial labeling to complete a correct labeling of these trees.
 In summary, we have the following rather surprising equality.